 5. Advanced social media knowledge

-For many organizations social media is an effective way to boost website traffic and ultimately sales.
-With just over half of Americans using social media to read news stories in 2020, a third getting their news specifically from Facebook, clearly your audience is spending time on social platforms.
+For many organizations, social media is an effective way to boost website traffic and ultimately sales.
+With nearly half of Americans using social media to read news stories in 2020, and a third getting their news specifically from Facebook, clearly your audience is spending time on social platforms.

 Tomorrow’s marketers need to go beyond just posting occasionally on social.
 Rather, they need to understand paid advertising on social, social chatbots, and how to build engaging communities on social.
 For example, social paid advertising continues to grow with hundreds of options for placements.